Reading time: 35 minutes

 Your online donation forms are excellent channels for collecting more information about your prospect.
 The trick is in knowing where to make the ask and how.

-The donation form itself should be easy to fill.
-Nothing more complicated than filling a name and donation amount.
+The donation form itself should be easy to fill out.
+There should be nothing more complicated than entering a name and donation amount.

-Once the donation is complete, you can direct them to the acknowledgement page, which collects more information.
+Once the donation is complete, you can direct them to the acknowledgment page, which collects more information.

 You can have a checkbox asking the donor why they made the donation.
 Or ask them how they heard about you.

 Keep in mind that your donors have just made a donation.
 That is a big ask.
-So now is not the time to pepper them with another ask (like an volunteering effort or an event invitation).
+So now is no time to pepper them with another ask (like a volunteering effort or an event invitation).

 Smaller asks like for a phone number (or consent) will work better.